ntnhut/LeetSolve/docs/source/Dynamic_Programming/05_DP_368_Largest_Divisible_Subset.md

 This approach optimizes the computation by avoiding redundant calculations and leveraging dynamic programming techniques to efficiently explore the solution space.

 ### Complexity

-The time complexity of this solution is `O(n^2)`, where `n` is the number of elements in the `nums` vector.
+* Runtime: `O(n^2)`, where `n` is the number of elements in the `nums` vector.
 The nested loop searches for previous elements with divisibility relationships, which may lead to quadratic time complexity in the worst case.
 However, it efficiently maintains information about subset sizes and elements, reducing redundant calculations and improving performance.

-* Runtime: `O(n^2)`.
 * Extra space: `O(n)`.

 ## Key takeaway